Point of Attachment Questions

-A CMP representative will assess your situation to see if CMP needs to install a pole and will advise you of any associated costs.
-There may be other charges depending on the distance from the last CMP pole.
+A representative will assess your situation to see if we need to install a pole and will advise you of any associated costs.
+There may be other charges depending on the distance between poles.

-If CMP only has to install a service cable, the temporary service fee is $312.00.
+If we only have to install a service cable, the temporary service fee is $312.00.
 If a transformer that will not be used for the permanent service needs to be installed, the fee is $448.00.
 You will also be responsible for any fees that an electrician charges for the construction of the actual temporary service.

-Yes, if you wish to install an underground service cable, you have two options.
-The first option is to have your contractor supply and install the cable.
+Yes, if you wish to install an underground service cable.
+You can have your contractor supply and install the cable.
 If you do this, you will be responsible for maintaining the underground cable.
-The second option is to have CMP provide and install the underground cable for a fee, which must be paid prior to installation.
-CMP will be responsible for maintaining the underground cable.

-With either option, the customer is responsible for the excavating and back filling of the trench, and for providing the conduit and hardware for the riser pole.
-If that nearest pole is on the opposite side of the road from your new building, CMP may have to install a pole to cross the road overhead before you can go underground with your service cable.
-A road-crossing pole may involve additional charges to the customer.
+You are responsible for the excavating and back filling of the trench, and for providing the conduit and hardware for the riser pole.
+If that nearest pole is on the opposite side of the road from your new building, we may have to install a pole to cross the road overhead before you can go underground with your service cable.
+A road-crossing pole may involve additional charges to you.

 In order to determine pole locations, your driveway needs to be roughed in and the site of your building, septic and well staked out.
-You will also need to speak with a CMP Customer Relations Specialist to establish a new billing account and to schedule an appointment for you to meet on site with a CMP representative.
+You will also need to speak with a Customer Representative to establish a new billing account and to schedule an appointment for you to meet on site with a representative.
 Our field representatives are often scheduled weeks ahead of time so please keep this in mind and call ahead.

-A CMP field representative needs to determine the location of the meter.
+A field representative needs to determine the location of the meter.